stefro/laravel-lang-country/README.md

 * that you needed to show a currency symbol in the local currency?
 * ...

-**The Laravel Lang Country package is here to help you with just that!**
+**The Laravel LangCountry package is here to help you with just that!**

 # Documentation

-(You can find the extensive [documentation here](https://stefrouschop.github.io/laravel-lang-country/)
+You can find the extensive [documentation here](https://stefrouschop.github.io/laravel-lang-country/)

 ## Change log